| If you are using Insider TA Pro Version and

 or TC2000 v7 data, you probably won't need the

 ASCII Field Formatter Panel (explained below), so this page can be skipped.
+The following items are discussed in this page: ASCII OverviewThe term "ASCII" (pronounced asskee) is an acronym for American

 Standard Code for Information Interchange.
 It's a fancy word